 Kathie and Dominic have helped countless children through Children’s Bureau’s foster care and adoption program and have passed the passion to help others onto their own children.
-Their family now consists of four sons, three daughters and 10 grandchildren—their oldest daughter and her husband have fost-adopted two girls and are in the process of fostering with the hope of adopting again.
+Their family now consists of four sons, three daughters and 10 grandchildren—their oldest daughter and her husband have fost-adopted two girls.
 Read the family’s story below to learn about their journey with Children’s Bureau.

 CB: How did you find Children’s Bureau and why did you choose to foster or fost-adopt through this agency?

 While working for the school district, I learned some things about foster care, not knowing what it was prior.
 During this time, I learned the need for resource parents and shared this information with my husband, Dominic.
 We were then given Children’s Bureau’s name to contact to check further into becoming resource parents.

 CB: What was the process of becoming a resource parent and how long did it take?

 After attending an information meeting, we knew it was our calling to help children and their families reunify when possible.
 The process of becoming resource parents consisted of 18 classroom hours of training, which included rules and regulations of the foster care system, CPR/First Aid, then a background check, and concluded with a family assessment.
 This process took us approximately three months to complete and become approved.